SamsulAlomLaskar/portfolio/README.md

 4. Get your Service ID, Template ID, and Public Key
 5. Update your `.env` file with these credentials

-## 🚀 Deployment

-### Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to [Vercel](https://vercel.com)
-3. Add environment variables in Vercel dashboard
-4. Deploy automatically on every push

-### Netlify
-1. Build the project: `npm run build`
-2. Upload the `dist` folder to [Netlify](https://netlify.com)
-3. Configure environment variables in Netlify dashboard

 ### Manual Deployment
 npm run build